-- (i) review the effect of regulatory and accounting initiatives and changes to accounting principles of the Canadian Institute of Chartered Accountants or any successor thereto, which would have a significant impact on the Corporation's financial reporting as reported to the Committee by management and the external auditor; - (ii) review the appropriateness of the accounting policies used in the preparation of the Corporation's financial statements and consider recommendations for any material change to such policies; - (iii) review the status of material contingent liabilities as reported to the Committee by management; - (iv) review the status of income tax returns and potentially significant tax problems as reported to the Committee by management; - (v) review any errors or omissions in the current or prior years' financial statements; - (vi) review and recommend approval by the Board before their release all public disclosure documents containing audited or unaudited financial results, including all press releases containing financial results, offering documents, annual reports, annual information forms and management's discussion and analysis containing such results; and - (vii) satisfy itself that adequate procedures are in place for the review of the Corporation's public disclosure of financial information extracted or derived from the Corporation's financial statements other than the public disclosure referred to in clause (vi), above, and periodically assess the adequacy of these procedures.
+- (iii) review the appropriateness of the accounting policies used in the preparation of the Corporation's financial statements and consider recommendations for any material change to such policies; - (iv) review the status of material contingent liabilities as reported to the Committee by management; - (v) review the status of income tax returns and potentially significant tax problems as reported to the Committee by management; - (vi) review any errors or omissions in the current or prior years' financial statements; - (vii) review and recommend approval by the Board before their release all public disclosure documents containing audited or unaudited financial results, including all press releases containing financial results, as well as financial information and earnings guidance provided to analysts and rating agencies (including any "pro forma" or "adjusted" non-IFRS information included therein), offering documents, annual information forms and management's discussion and analysis containing such results; and - (viii) satisfy itself that adequate procedures are in place for the review of the Corporation's public disclosure of financial information extracted or derived from the Corporation's financial statements other than the public disclosure referred to in clause (vii), above, and periodically assess the adequacy of these procedures.

-12. Risk Management
+14. Risk Management